Culture of the Native Hawaiians

 The culture of the Native Hawaiians encompasses the social behavior, institutions, and norms practiced by the original residents of the Hawaiian islands, including their knowledge, beliefs, arts, laws, customs, capabilities, and habits.
 Humans are estimated to have first inhabited the archipelago between 124 and 1120 AD when it was settled by Polynesians who voyaged to and settled there.
-Polynesia is made of multiple island groups that spread from Hawaii to New Zealand across the Pacific Ocean.
+Polynesia is made of multiple island groups which extend from Hawaii to New Zealand across the Pacific Ocean.
 These voyagers developed Hawaiian cuisine, Hawaiian art, and the Native Hawaiian religion.

 Hula

 Hula is the dance form originating in Hawaii.
-It derives from other Polynesian dance forms.
-It has two basic forms: Hula Auana and Hula Kahiko.
-Hula Auana reflects European/American influences and is performed with musical instruments that do not originate from the Hawaiian Islands.
-Hula Kahiko was developed prior contact with these other cultures.
+It derives from other Polynesian dance form.
+It has two basic forms: Hula Kahiko and Hula Auana.
+Hula Kahiko was developed prior to contact with European cultures.
+Hula Auana reflects European/American influences and is performed with musical instruments (like guitars) that do not originate from the Hawaiian Islands.

 The annual Merrie Monarch Festival celebrates Hula and gathers Hula Halau from across the world.
 It was created to honor King David Kalākaua, who was the last reigning king of Hawaii.
-He was known for restoring and elevating Hula to the Hawaiian Islands after the United States missionaries arrived.
+He was known for restoring and elevating Hula in the Hawaiian Islands after the United States missionaries arrived.
 The halau compete and share their knowledge of Hawaiian culture.
+Winners are crowned in each category, including an individual female winner, Miss Aloha Hula.

+Hula is more than a dance, but an art form that communicates the stories of Hawaiian politics, culture, and tradition.
+As hula is now practiced and recognized around the world, a very limited repertoire has been brought to mainstream culture.
+Much of the world views Hula as a fitness trend and cultural dance, but the genre has a much greater significance to the Hawaiian people, telling the stories of generations past.

 Voyaging

 Polynesians traveled to Hawaii and throughout the Pacific region on voyaging canoes of their own design, navigating using only their senses, observing the skies, wind, water, and wildlife around them.

 The outrigger canoe was a common means of traveling around and between the islands.
-Outrigger canoe paddling spread from Hawaai to become an international sport, educating people from all over the world about Hawaiian culture.
+Outrigger canoe paddling spread from Hawaii to become an international sport, educating people from all over the world about Hawaiian culture.

-The Polynesian Voyaging Society works to preserve the skills of boat construction and traveling via traditional methods.
-The double hulled Hōkūleʻa was built in the 1970s to reflect and preserve this knowledge.
-It has circumnavigated the earth, visiting communities and sharing knowledge since that time.
+The Polynesian Voyaging Society works to preserve the skills of boat construction and navigation.
+They build replica canoes like traditional double-hulled canoes, sailing them across the world using Polynesian navigation methods.
+Their goal is to show the true strength of Polynesian voyagers, making it clear that the voyagers did not stumble upon their land by luck.
+The double hulled Hōkūleʻa canoe was built in the 1970s to reflect and preserve this knowledge and has since circumnavigated the earth, visiting communities and sharing knowledge since that time.

-Cuisine

-When Polynesians first migrated to the Hawaiian Islands, almost no edible plants were available.
-They brought many different plants such as taro, bananas and sweet potatoes.
-The most important food eaten was taro, which was used to make poi; which was a big part of their everyday diet.
-Polynesians also brought pigs, chickens, and dogs and bred them on the islands.
-Some common Hawaiian dishes include: Kalua pig, Lau-lau, Poke, Squid Luau, and Haupia.